DouglasDwyer/PowerSerializer/README.md

 Types do not need any specific designation/attribute to be serializable.
 However, the `ITypeResolver` associated with the serializer instance must allow for serialization of a given type in order for it to be serialized.

+#### Binary format

+PowerSerializer stores objects as bit-based structs without field names.
+Each serialized object looks much like it would in-memory - struct types are written directly as a fixed number of bytes, and references to reference types are written as 16-bit unsigned pointers.
+This means that struct/class layouts must match **exactly** during serialization and deserialization, or deserialization will fail.
+This makes PowerSerializer most useful for short-term applications where object layouts shouldn't change.
+If cross-platform or cross-assembly compatability is important, however, PowerSerializer may be modified to store field names.
+A builtin PowerSerializer subclass with this functionality is planned in the future.

 #### Security

 Serialization can be a dangerous affair, especially with a library as far-reaching/nonrestrictive as PowerSerializer.
 As such, PowerSerializer implements some key safety features to minimize the risk of serialization-based attacks.
 In addition to utilizing PowerSerializer's safety features, all consumers of the library are encouraged to read more about serialization security.